vikash-india/PhotographyNotes2Myself/photography/postprocessing_workflows/P009-DodgingBurningAndSpongingTechniques.md

 * Burning is a technique to darken an area of an image.
 * Sponging is a technique to increase or decrease the saturation of colors in an area of an image.
 * Dodging, burning and sponging should ONLY be used for enhancing a selective area of an image and NOT the whole image.
-* It is possible to use dodging in one area of an image and burning on another area in the same image.
+* It is possible to use dodging in one area of an image and burning on another area of the same image.
+* Dodging, burning and sponging are concepts and can be applied without using the dodge and burn tools.
+Method 5 and 6 are such examples of dodging and burning without using the dodge and burn tools.

 ### Method 1: Lighten up an area using Dodge Tool
 * Duplicate the layer for non-destructive editing.